KaranShah1/gestational-diabetes-prediction/narrative.md

 # 1. Introduction

 For the Machine Learning Project, we have collaborated with, a Kentucky-based startup dedicated to advancing healthcare solutions.
 Currently, the conventional practice involves physicians assessing gestational diabetes in pregnant women around week 20 of their pregnancy.
 Unfortunately, by this point, the diagnosis is already confirmed, with no chance of reversal.
-In response to this challenge, start-up(Cannot Name) is actively engaged in developing an AI/ML-based prognostic method for gestational diabetes, specifically emphasizing risk stratification.
+In response to this challenge, startup(Cannot Name due to privacy concerns) is actively engaged in developing an AI/ML-based prognostic method for gestational diabetes, specifically emphasizing risk stratification.

 The proposed algorithm takes into account various parameters, including age, socioeconomic status, prior perinatal health conditions, current and past health conditions, Medicaid claims data, and more.
 The objective is to identify pregnant women at a heightened risk for gestational diabetes, with notable indicators such as rapid or unusual weight gain during the first or early second trimesters.
 Subsequently, the AI/ML model will execute risk stratification and scoring.